prestonconnors/exercise_routine_video_editor/README.md

 ### Step 1: Configure Your Style

 Open `config.yaml` and edit the settings.
-This is where you set everything: fonts, colors, video resolution, your color grading LUT, and audio settings.
+This is where you set everything: fonts, colors, video resolution, your color grading LUT(s), and audio settings.

 ### Step 2: (Optional) Add Sound Effects